 Jason is a residential property dealer and over the past 6 years, he has bought and sold a number of houses.
 He's always lived in the properties with his partner.
-Because Jason has a regular pattern of buying and selling residential property, any profit he made from selling his homes will be taxable.
+Because Jason has a regular pattern of buying and selling residential property, any profit he makes from selling his homes is now taxable.

 Kevin sold his last main home more than 5 years ago and the one before that 10 years ago.
-Because this is Kevin's main home, has been for the whole time during the bright-line period, and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax under the bright-line property rule when he sells his main home.
+Because this has been Kevin’s main home for the whole time during the bright-line period and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax under the bright-line property rule when he sells his main home.

 Does the main home exclusion apply when you rent part of the property you live in?

-Anika owns a 3-storey house that she bought after 1 October 2015.
+Anika owns a 3-storey house, built in the 1990s, that she bought in January 2020.
 She lives on the first floor and rents out the other 2 floors.

-If Anika sold the property within 5 years, she cannot use the main home exclusion because more than 50% of the property is rented out.
+If Anika sells the property within 5 years, she cannot use the main home exclusion because more than 50% of the property is rented out.